-Even if a bigger set has a cheaper price per piece, so what?
+So even if a bigger set has a cheaper price per piece, so what?
 If you're not going to use certain pieces, they're not a bargain at any price.

 Sometimes you can't always know.
 You might think you'll use the 8-inch skillet, for example, but then find that it's really too small for much of anything, and you should have gone for the set with the 10-inch and 12-inch skillet.
-Or you might think an 8-quart stock pot sounds enormous, but you find that you really like to make (and freeze) large batches of soup or stock, and the 8-quart is barely big enough for that.
+Or you might think an 8-quart stock pot sounds enormous, but you find that you really like to make (and freeze) large batches of soup or stock (meal prepping!), and the 8-quart is barely big enough for that.

 You're always going to need another piece or two, because no set has everything.
 But better to buy pieces you need separately than to have any pieces of cookware that you don't use.

 What to Look for in a Cookware Set

 You know you're going to have to supplement the set with some individual pieces.
 For example, we've never seen a set that contains a roasting pan--and who doesn't need a roasting pan?

 So if you can't get everything, then what should you get?
 What's the best mix?

 Here's what to look for in a cookware set.